kingslayer35/Extension-to-view-a-user-s-X-home-feed/README.md

 **"Login failed"**
 - Verify your X credentials are correct
 - Check if 2FA is enabled (may require app-specific password)

+**Extension shows "Logging in..." for a long time**
+- Check vs code terminal, it might ask you to paste security code sent by X for verification.
+- This happens very rarely in case of multiple logins only using the same account.

 ### Debug Mode